udacity/pdsnd_github/README.md

 ### Description
 The bikeshare data explores the use of bikes in three cities in the United States: New York, Chicago and Washington.
 The project uses Rubrik to make an interactive system for users to request information about the cities they are interested in, and the result is provided to them.
+Also used git.

 ### Files used
 The files uses are: